techjourneyco/dockersymfony/README.md

 You can create a new project following these steps:

-1. Login into the container using this command: docker exec -it [container name] bash
+1. Access the php container using this command: docker exec -it [container name] bash
-2. To new project go back to parent directory and execute the command: symfony new [project name].
+2. To  create a new project
+2.1 Create a directory in (for example, app)
+2.2 Execute cd app.
+2.3 Execute the command: "symfony new ."

-3. PHP Symfony Framework has your own test server.
+PHP Symfony Framework has your own test server.
 You can execute it with this command: symfony server:start

 If the server execution doesn't have any trouble you can see the mesage: